NOT RECOMMENDED CHARITIES

 AdoptaPlatoon Soldier Support Effort

-Based on its 2020 tax return, we calculate that the AdoptaPlatoon Soldier Support Effort spent 68.72 percent of its $6.8 million budget on overhead.
+Based on its 2020 tax return, we calculate that the AdoptaPlatoon Soldier Support Effort spent 68.7 percent of its $6.3 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-AdoptaPlatoon Soldier Support Effort used joint cost accounting for 51 percent of its budget.
-While legal,… Read More
+Additionally, AdoptaPlatoon Soldier Support Effort used joint cost accounting for 51 percent of its budget.
+While… Read More

 Air Force Aid Society